migueltorrescosta/migueltorrescosta.github.io/tutoriais.md

 Hey, I'm Miguel.
 I have completed my Masters in Mathematics in the UK and taught Mathematics in Shanghai, China.
 During these years I've always tutored, and seek to continue having recently returned to Porto.

-> Having experience in tutoring both in Portuguese and English, I've tutored High School and university Level students.
+> I have tutored High School and University students, in Portuguese and English.
 If you're interested, please reach out to me on +351 91 831 06 70.

-You can find more info on my tutorials on [University Tutor](https://universitytutor.com/tutors/944174), and my work experience is described on my [CV]({{ site.baseurl }}/CV.pdf).
+More info on [University Tutor](https://universitytutor.com/tutors/944174) and my [CV]({{ site.baseurl }}/CV.pdf).

 Best Regards, Miguel